-By analyzing crime incident microdata collected from 27 major US cities, the evidence suggests that increasing mortgages decreases property crime -driven by thefts and burglary reductions- and aggravated assaults.
-There is an increase in motor vehicle thefts, probably caused by a larger supply of potential opportunities and targets and their pro-cyclical relationship with the local economic activity (Bushway et al., 2012; Cook and Zarkin, 1985).
+Home loans are a quintessential private investment that ties landowners' well-being to the property and neighborhood prospects.
+They have strong incentives to protect their investment.
+At the same time, localized investments may bring more opportunities for crime.
+What is the net effect of residential lending on the different types of criminal offenses?
+Do the effects vary by neighborhood composition?
+This research contributes to the literature by answering these questions.
+It relies on a shift-share instrumental variable and crime incident data collected from 27 major US cities.
+The evidence suggests that increasing mortgages decreases property crime -driven by thefts and burglary reductions- and aggravated assaults.
+There is an increase in motor vehicle thefts, probably caused by a larger supply of potential opportunities and targets and their pro-cyclical relationship with the local economic activity.
 Alternative model specifications and robustness checks confirm these findings.

-Furthermore, the crime changes are considerably larger in Black and Hispanic neighborhoods and concentrated disadvantaged areas, implying that minority prevalent and poor communities benefit more from an increase in residential lending.
+The crime changes are considerably larger in Black and Hispanic neighborhoods and concentrated disadvantaged areas, implying that minority prevalent and poor communities benefit more from an increase in residential lending.
 These heterogeneous impacts likely result from decreasing marginal returns as minority-prevalent neighborhoods (usually low-income areas) have considerably lower lending than their White counterparts.
 These findings are consistent with significantly larger impacts in communities where lending is scarce than in areas with widespread availability of mortgage access.
 One potential mechanism of the effect of home mortgages seems to be fewer vacant houses and an increase in occupied units without experiencing discernible gentrification changes, measured through sociodemographic changes.

-In contrast to previous research, this study finds no reductions in serious violent offenses; at best, the decline in violent crime, driven by aggravated assaults, is suggestive (e.g., not consistently significant in all specifications).
-Why do mortgages reduce property and non-major crimes but not more serious felonies, as previous observational evidence has suggested?
-This research finds that increasing mortgages by 10 percent decreases aggravated assaults, theft, and burglaries by 2.4, 3.0, and 1.7 percent, respectively.
-Reducing other crime incidents may mechanically prevent some murders, but this study may not have distinguished the noise from the signal.
-This explanation cannot be unequivocally rejected, but given the large sample size, it is unlikely to be the main reason behind the null impacts on murder and robberies.
-A second explanation for null effects on serious violent offenses is that context matters.
-These offenses are more likely to happen due to anger outbursts, disputes going badly, retaliation, and interpersonal conflicts.
-It may be that private community investments are affecting only the opportunities for acquisitive crime but not the conditions for offenses happening in the heat of the moment.
-Future studies should also focus on people's perceptions and behavioral habits that could explain the differential impacts between property and violent offenses.
-A third plausible explanation is that the previous studies did not address the endogeneity bias confounding the lending and crime relationship.
-Cross-sectional designs, random effects models, and weak instruments may have overestimated the impacts.
-Weak instruments can lead to greater bias than ordinary least squares (Angrist and Krueger, 2001).
-This research shows that the relationship between lending and crime mostly applies to property and low-level offenses but not to violent felonies.
+This study finds limited reductions in serious violent offenses from having more mortgages in the neighborhood.
+The decline, driven by aggravated assaults, is suggestive as it is not consistently significant in all specifications.
+Why do mortgages reduce property and non-major crimes but not more serious violent felonies?
+Reducing acquisitive and other violent offenses may mechanically prevent murders and robberies, but this study may not have distinguished the noise from the signal.
+This explanation cannot be unequivocally rejected, but given the large sample size, it is unlikely to be the main reason behind the null impacts on murder and robbery.
+A second explanation could be that context matters.
+Violent offenses are more likely to happen due to anger outbursts, disputes going badly, retaliation, and interpersonal conflicts.
+It may be that private investments are affecting only the opportunities for acquisitive crime, but not the conditions for offenses happening in the heat of the moment.
+Future studies should also focus on people's perceptions and behavioral habits, which could explain the differential impacts between property and violent offenses.
+A third plausible explanation could be the research design.
+Cross-sectional designs and random effects models may have overestimated the impacts relative to an instrumental variables approach.

 This study is not without limitations.
-First, this research uses data from 27 major US cities.
+First, it uses data from 27 major US cities.
 Many of them face high living costs and unaffordable housing, so the effect of lending may be different in rural areas or cities with large housing inventories.
 Future research should explore the impact at the national level.
-Second, not finding an effect of mortgages on serious violent offenses does not mean it could be found in other contexts.
-Future research should continue assessing the impact of property and violent offenses.
+Likewise, researchers should continue assessing the impact of property and violent offenses on other samples.
 Finally, the study period (2011-2017) was marked by a post-financial crisis era, with relatively low mortgage interest rates and a consistent increase in home prices.
-This environment is no longer present, particularly since the COVID-19 pandemic.
+The interest rates have changed drastically, particularly since the COVID-19 pandemic.
 Future studies should examine the effects of lending in other market conditions.